-- 593.1 Decommissioning shall consist of: - 1.
-Physical removal of all ground-mounted solar energy structures, equipment, security barriers and transmission lines from the site. - 2.
+- 596.1 Decommissioning shall consist of but not limited to: - 1.
+Physical removal of all below-grade foundations, mounting structures, supports, solar energy structures, equipment, security barriers and transmission lines from the site. - 2.
 Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal regulations. - 3.
 Stabilization and re-vegetation of the site as necessary to minimize erosion.
-The permit granting authority may allow the owner or operator to leave landscaping or designated below-grade foundations in order to minimize erosion and disruption to vegetation. - 593.2 Abandonment: Absent notice of a proposed date of decommissioning or written notice of extenuating circumstances, the solar energy facility shall be considered abandoned when it fails to operate for more than one year without the written consent of the permit granting authority.
-If the owner or operator of the solar energy facilities fails to remove the installation in accordance with the requirements of this section within 150 days of abandonment or the proposed date of decommissioning, the town may enter the property and physically remove the installation. - 593.3 Financial Surety: Proponents of ground-mounted solar energy facilities shall provide a form of surety, either through escrow account, bond or otherwise, to cover the cost of removal in the event the town must remove the installation and remediate the landscape, in an amount and form determined to be reasonable by the Town, equivalent to 125 percent of the cost of removal and compliance with the additional requirements set forth herein.
+The SPGA may allow the Solar Photovoltaic Installation owner, operator or their successors to leave landscaping or designated below-grade foundations in order to minimize erosion and disruption to vegetation.

+- Abandonment: Absent notice of a proposed date of decommissioning or written notice of extenuating circumstances, the Solar Photovoltaic Installation shall be considered abandoned when it fails to operate for more than one year without the written consent of the permit granting authority.
+If the Solar Photovoltaic Installation owner, operator or their successors fail to remove the installation in accordance with the requirements of this section within 150 days of abandonment or the proposed date of decommissioning, the Town may enter the property and physically remove the installation. - 596.3 Proponents of Solar Photovoltaic Installations shall provide a form of surety, either through escrow account, bond or otherwise, to cover the cost of removal in the event the Town must remove the installation and remediate the landscape, in an amount and form determined to be reasonable by the Town, equivalent to 200 percent of the cost of removal and compliance with the additional requirements set forth herein.

+The amount of the cost of removal and reconditioning shall not be reduced by any expected or estimated amounts to be recovered through the re-sale or recycling of materials.
 Such surety will not be required for municipal- or state-owned facilities.

-The project proponent shall submit a fully inclusive estimate of the costs associated with removal, prepared by a qualified engineer.
-The submission shall include a mechanism for calculating and adjusting the increased value of the surety removal costs due to inflation. - 594.
-Criteria for Special Permit Review and Approval. - 594.1 If required, a Special Permit may be granted under this section if the Zoning Board of Appeals finds that each of the design review standards set forth above have been met and that the location of the ground-mounted solar energy facilities is suitable and that the size and design are the minimum necessary for that purpose. - 594.2 The Zoning Board of Appeals shall also impose, in addition to any applicable conditions specified in this section, such conditions as it finds reasonably appropriate to safeguard the neighborhood, public or otherwise serve the purposes of this section, including, but not limited to: screening, lighting, noise, fences, modification of the exterior appearance of the structures, limitation upon size, method of access or traffic features, parking, removal upon cessation of use or other requirements.
-Such conditions shall be imposed in writing and the applicant may be required to post bond or other surety for compliance with said conditions in an amount satisfactory to the Zoning Board of Appeals. - 594.3 The Special Permit shall lapse if substantial use or construction has not commenced within two years of the date of issuance, except for good cause shown (including but not limited to appeals of the grant of the site plan or litigation enjoining the construction under the permit), and provided further that such construction, once begun, shall be actively and continuously pursued to completion within a reasonable time.
+The Proponent shall submit a fully inclusive estimate of the costs associated with removal and reconditioning, prepared by a qualified engineer.
+The submission shall include a mechanism for calculating and adjusting the increased value of the surety removal costs due to inflation and a regular review (not less than every five-years) and adjustment of the estimate shall be conducted.
+In no case will the surety be reduced.

+597. Criteria for Special Permit Review and Approval

+- A Special Permit may be granted under this section if the SPGA finds that each of the design review standards set forth above have been met and that the location of the ground-mounted solar energy facilities is suitable and that the size and design are the minimum necessary for that purpose. - 597.2 The SPGA shall also impose, in addition to any applicable conditions specified in this section, such conditions as it finds reasonably appropriate to safeguard the neighborhood, public or otherwise serve the purposes of this section, including, but not limited to: screening, lighting, noise, fences, modification of the exterior appearance of the structures, limitation upon size, method of access or traffic features, parking, removal upon cessation of use or other requirements.
+Such conditions shall be imposed in writing and the applicant may be required to post bond or other surety for compliance with said conditions in an amount satisfactory to the SPGA. - 597.3 The Special Permit shall lapse if substantial use or construction has not commenced within two years of the date of issuance, except for good cause shown (including but not limited to appeals of the grant of the site plan or litigation enjoining the construction under the permit), and provided further that such construction, once begun, shall be actively and continuously pursued to completion within a reasonable time.